abylai11/qda-project/README.md

 # qda-project

-## Notes meeting 29/04
-> Parts
-- We remove extend and solidity because their info is already carried by area and Wpixels ratio variables, once we applied the recentering correction of the objects.
-So add the plots of one variable vs area or wpixels ratio, to demnostrate this
-- We remove the Wpixels and Bpixels since they merge into the ratio
-- The axes for now we keep them there seems to be a bit of variability in there instead.
-Well, with equivalent diameter they are similar, so we remove the equivalent diameter, since it is also highly correlated with the area

-> Voids
-- For each void we take only the area, we decided this using the for filtering loop on the values of the variables for each image

-## Notes meeting 1
-- It is correct the boostrap approach?
-- Variable form the number of pixel
-- Normality of num voids
-- Boostrap t intervals on the average values of df_voids_new
-- divide in big an small voids

 ## Goal
 Design a statistical process monitoring method for the in-line detection of defects, ie Propose a method to model, analyze and reduce the dimensionality of the in-line inspection data (use this real dataset to test and apply the methods you learn in this course).